danieto98/desktop_object_detection/README.md

 #### rtabmap_ros

 This is a ROS wrapper for the rtabmap library used to synchronize the Kinect messages.
-Install it using the following command, replacing `<distro` with your ROS installtion (kinetic or melodic):
+Install it using the following command, replacing `<distro>` with your ROS installation (kinetic or melodic):

 ```
 sudo apt-get install ros-<distro>rtabmap ros-<distro>-rtabmap-ros